What is Top Down Forecasting?

-The top-down approach is also often used for early-stage companies that lack any historical financial data in order to create a fundamentals-based forecast.
+Often, the top-down approach is also used for early-stage companies that lack any historical financial data in order to create a fundamentals-based forecast.

-Rather than being meant to be a precise projection, the use-case of top-down forecasting is a “back-of-the-envelope” estimate in order to decide if an investment opportunity is worth diving into.
+The primary use-case of top down forecasting is a “back-of-the-envelope” estimate in order to decide if an investment opportunity is worth diving into, rather than being meant to be a precise projection.